microsoft/csapps-msteams-watercooler/README.md

     2. Click __New registration__ to create an Azure AD application.
        1. __Name__: Name of your Teams App - if you are following the template for a default deployment, we recommend "Water Cooler".
-       2. __Supported account types__: Select "Accounts in any organizational directory" (refer image below).
+       2. __Supported account types__: Select "Accounts in any organizational directory" (refer to image below).
        3. Leave the "Redirect URI" field blank for now.